Track your credit score easily

 3. Check your credit report and dispute errors

 Checking your credit report at least once a year can help you detect suspicious activity early and keep your finances healthy to improve your credit score.
 Claim your free annual credit report every year to check for errors like late payments and unfamiliar accounts.
-Then, dispute any credit report inaccuracies to ensure it reflects your financial history and behavior.
+Then, dispute any credit report inaccuracies, like fraudulent hard inquiries, to ensure they reflect your financial history and behavior.

 • Impact: High